SDLG: Sustainable Development through improved Local Governance

 In Uganda, the programme focuses on strengthening governance in a fragile context.
 For example, municipalities work together on improving local revenue systems and citizen engagement, including national-level exchanges where local governments share approaches to taxation and service delivery.

-Following the full-scale invasion, the programme supports local governments in strengthening resilience and recovery.
+After the full-scale invasion, the program assists local governments in enhancing their resilience and facilitating recovery efforts.
 During Phase 1, communities developed recovery plans and implemented initial projects with support through training and exchange.
 Phase 2 builds on this by focusing on resilience, economic development and democratic governance, including stronger citizen participation.